Fact-Checking 'Contagion' — In Wake Of Coronavirus, The 2011 Movie Is Trending

 Infection control for health workers

-Taking precautions against contracting a virus is critical for health-care providers and lab workers.
-Madaline notes that "in some scenes," the health-care workers in the movie "wore personal protective equipment [PPE], which is what we normally do when caring for a patient who has a potentially transmissible disease."
+Taking precautions against contracting a virus is critical for health care providers and lab workers.
+Madaline notes that "in some scenes," the health care workers in the movie "wore personal protective equipment, which is what we normally do when caring for a patient who has a potentially transmissible disease."

 But in other instances, that's not the case.
 A nun caring for patients at an airport infirmary wears only gloves and a mask as protective garb.
-That's also how Winslet's epidemiologist character protects herself early in the move, when she rushes to find an infected person she's ordered to get off a bus.
+That's also how Winslet's epidemiologist character protects herself early in the move, when she rushes to find an infected person she has ordered to get off a bus.

-Wortmann notes that "with a large outbreak, it would be difficult for all health-care workers to [completely] maintain appropriate infection prevention measures, and I think the film recognizes those gaps."
+Wortmann notes that "with a large outbreak, it would be difficult for all health care workers to [completely] maintain appropriate infection prevention measures, and I think the film recognizes those gaps."

 Burial

 The film shows some virus victims buried in mass graves.
-Madaline says such "graves could be used in outbreak settings when the ability to promptly bury the deceased exceeds morgue and funeral home capabilities, or when burial itself is a high-risk activity for disease transmission."
-Indeed, during the Ebola outbreak of 2014-2015 in West Africa and the current outbreak in Congo, burial practices have changed because the body of someone who dies of Ebola is highly contagious.
+Madaline says such "graves could be used in outbreak settings when the ability to promptly bury the deceased exceeds morgue and funeral home capabilities or when burial itself is a high-risk activity for disease transmission."
+Indeed, during the 2014-2015 Ebola outbreak in West Africa and during the current outbreak in Congo, burial practices have changed because the body of someone who dies of Ebola is highly contagious.

 Vaccine development

 The way vaccine development was portrayed in the film was not terribly realistic, says Madaline.
-The scientist testing vaccine candidates in primates in the film inoculates herself to prove the vaccine works — and says that Dr. Barry Marshall inoculated himself with Helicobacter pylori to prove it was the cause of gastric ulcers and won a Nobel prize for his work in 2005.
+The scientist testing vaccine candidates in primates in the film inoculates herself to prove the vaccine works — and says that physician Barry Marshall inoculated himself with Helicobacter pylori to prove it was the cause of gastric ulcers and won a Nobel Prize for his work in 2005.

 While this is true of Marshall, "the same action for vaccine development would not be effective or safe," says Madaline.
 "Efficacy and safety of vaccines must be established in multiple people, not just one person."

-Infection Rate
+Infection rate

 At a couple of points in Contagion, epidemiologists in the film discuss what the virus' "R0" (pronounced R-naught), or reproductive rate, is.
 R0 refers to the average number of people infected by one sick person, and the R0 in Contagion climbs as the film progresses.

 The very fact that the movie script mentions the R0 factor is a plus, say the specialists.
-"The current outbreak has hopefully helped people understand the concept of R0 a little better, says Hanage, "Folks should be able to understand that if people start trying to take precautions to avoid transmission," he says, "this number might decrease as it did for SARS, which is how it was defeated."
+"The current outbreak has hopefully helped people understand the concept of R0 a little better," says Hanage.
+"Folks should be able to understand that if people start trying to take precautions to avoid transmission," he says, "this number might decrease as it did for SARS, which is how it was defeated."

 What worked?
-Hanage says hand hygiene, greater awareness of the risk of infection and making sure people take steps to avoid transmission to others if they do fall ill.
+Hanage says hand hygiene, greater awareness of the risk of infection and making sure people took steps to avoid transmission to others if they did fall ill.

 Fran Kritz is a health policy reporter based in Washington, D.C.
 Her work has appeared in The Washington Post and Kaiser Health News.
 Find her on Twitter: @fkritz.